Winterbourne Festival

 Winterbourne Poems We’re thrilled to announce that the beautifully illustrated Winterbourne Poems book has now been printed,...

-Love our Ouse and local partners have been awarded funds to deliver a festival on the 1st to the 9th March 2025 dedicated to the globally rare chalk Winterbourne Stream that flows through Lewes.
-The festival is packed with a variety of events for the local community to take part in drawing upon the stream’s rich heritage, ecology and source of creative inspiration.
-Everyone is welcome and there is something for everyone.
-Most events are completely free, however, some should be booked in advance where places are limited.
+Love our Ouse and many local partners delivered Winterbourne festival on the 1st to the 9th March 2025.
+We were absolutely delighted at the success of the Festival to celebrate, learn and act for the globally rare chalk stream that flows through Lewes.
+The festival was packed with a variety of events for the local community to take part in drawing upon the stream’s rich heritage, ecology and source of creative inspiration.
+A staggering 1000 people connected with the stream across the 9 events (see below programme) which exceeded our expectations.

 Saturday 1st March